jhaight-eco/uwin-multiregioncommcomp/README.md

 ---
 <div align="center"> <h3>figures</h3> </div>

 This folder contains all images utilized in the production of the manuscript figures.
-This folder includes partial produced using the R scripts below, which were subsequently combined within Inkscape (https://inkscape.org/) to create the figures in the published manuscript.
+This folder includes visualizations produced using the R scripts (see **Rcode** below).
+These visualizations were then combined within with one another within Inkscape (https://inkscape.org/) to create the figures in the published manuscript.

 The `figures` folder also includes the subfolder **./figures/mammalgraphics** which contains image files used to represent mammals species in Figure 1 of the manuscript.
 All mammal graphics were sourced from PhyloPic (https://www.phylopic.org/) and were utilized as part of the public domain (https://creativecommons.org/publicdomain/zero/1.0/) or under the Creative Commons Attribution 3.0 license (https://creativecommons.org/licenses/by/3.0/).
 Mammal graphics are accompanied by the text file **./figures/mammalgraphics/imageattributions.txt**, which specifies each image's source and provides attribution for each image, as outlined below.
 | File Name  | Creative Commons License | Attribution  |  Link  |